-The Secretary/Treasurer shall oversee all financial matters related to the EEB GSA.
-Expenditures of less than \$50 shall be authorized by both the Secretary/Treasurer and the President (or the EEB GSA Representative in the President's absence).
-Expenditures of greater than \$50 must be agreed upon by a 3/4 vote of the Executive Committee.
+The secretary/treasurer shall oversee all financial matters.

+• Expenditures of less than \$50 shall be authorized by both the secretary/treasurer and the president (EEB GSA Rep in the president's absence).

+• Expenditures of more than \$50 must be agreed upon by a 3/4 vote of the Executive Committee.